brownkat6/katrinarbrown/docs/research.md

 I'm currently interested in inference time scheduling for reasoning models and the tradeoffs between reasoning and multi-agent debate.

-If you're a fan of these topics, let's chat!!
+If you're a fan of these topics, let's chat!